section-engineering-education/engineering-education/content/articles/coming-soon-landing-page-using-javascript-timers/index.md

 - [Conclusion](#conclusion)

 ### Javascript timers overview

----

 A timer is a feature that allows us to run a program at a predetermined time.
-Timers can be used to postpone code execution so that it doesn't finish at the same time as an event or a page loading.
-Timers, for example, can be used to alter your website's advertisement banners at regular intervals or to display a real-time clock, among other things.
+They can be used to postpone code execution so that it doesn't finish at the same time as an event or a page loading.
+For example, they can be used to alter your website's advertisement banners at regular intervals or to display a real-time clock, among other things.

 In JavaScript, there are two timer functions: `setTimeout ()` and `setInterval ()`.
 Browsers implement timer functions, and their implementations differ from one browser to another.
 The Node.js runtime also has a native implementation of timers.
 In browsers, the window interface is the parent of the main timer features.
 Because the window interface makes its elements available globally in the main javascript scope, setTimeout may be used in the browser console.
 'Timers' is an object in NodeJs that functions like the browser's window interface.

 ### Code execution after a delay